isovector/draconian-results/pho.md

 Travel for sport

 Travel to, from and between communities for athletic activities like games, competitions, training and practice is prohibited.
+This includes:

+-   A hockey player travelling from Vernon to Penticton to participate on their spring hockey team
+-   A softball player traveling from Kamloops to Vancouver to participate on their rep team
+-   A dancer travelling from Langley to Whistler to participate in a virtual competition

-However, athletes can travel to their home club if their home club is outside of their immediate community.
-For example:\
+Athletes can travel to their home club if their home club is outside of their immediate community.
+That club needs to be close to the athletes\' residence, like a neighbouring community.
+For example:

--   A figure skater who lives in the Vancouver Coastal Health region but trains at their home club in Burnaby
--   A soccer player who lives in the Fraser Health region but trains at their home club in Vancouver
+-   A skier part of the local ski club travelling to their local mountain, which may be in a neighbouring community
+-   An archer travelling to a neighbouring community because their community does not have an archery club
+-   A high-performance athlete travelling to a nearby community to receive specialized training